Nonparametric Uniform Inference in Binary Classification and Policy Values: Estimation and Inference for the Optimal Policy Value

 \subsection{Asymptotic Properties for the Optimal Policy Value}

-The optimal policy value estimator in \eqref{value1} is constructed via a plug-in rule with a preliminary estimator \(\widehat{g}\) of the surrogate policy \(g_\ast\).
-For valid inference, \(\widehat{g}\) must satisfy conditions ensuring that both the estimation error and the approximation error are dominated and hence do not affect the limiting distribution.
-At first glance, this requirement may appear stringent; however, owing to the optimality of \(g_\ast\) for $V$, it is in fact attainable under the following mild condition.
+The optimal policy value estimator \eqref{value1} is constructed via a plug-in rule using our estimator $\widehat{g}$ of the representative policy function $g_\ast$, as given in Section \ref{sec:estimate_g}.
+For valid inference, $\widehat{g}$ must satisfy conditions ensuring that both its estimation error and its surrogate misspecification error are dominated and hence do not affect the limiting distribution of the policy value estimator.
+Theorem \ref{thm6} shows that our estimator $\widehat{g}$ converges at the rate $\xi_{k}\sqrt{\log(k)/n}$.
+We verify below that, under a set of mild conditions, this nonparametric rate suffices to ensure its impact on the distribution of the policy value estimator is asymptotically negligible.